 The Epochs Remaining (#1027) field indicates the number of EDP Epochs left in the sequence (#1258) after the current epoch finishes, except 255, which means that the sequence duration is unlimited (#1258).
 The length of the Epoch Sequence Duration field is 1 octet.

+The Number Of (#1088) Participating Affiliated STAs field is optional.
+When present, the field contains (#1282) the number of affiliated STAs currently participating to this group EDP epoch on the current link.